nixpulvis/nixpulvis.github.io/_ramblings/2019-01-05-splitting-cats-and-dogs.md

 Finally, we can test the `Consumptive` module.
 We want to test this functionality without relying on our `Dog` or `Cat` since they aren't the concern of this module.
-A dummy, class can be created just for our test, making it very clear what's going on.
+A dummy class can be created just for our test, making it very clear what's going on.

 ```ruby